Tiramisu Recipe

 Instructions

-3. In another bowl, beat egg whites with a pinch of salt until soft peaks form.
-Gradually add remaining sugar, beating until stiff peaks form.
+- Whip the Egg Whites: In a separate clean bowl, beat 4 egg whites with a pinch of salt using a hand mixer until soft peaks form.
+Gradually add 1/4 cup granulated sugar, beating until stiff, glossy peaks form, about 3 minutes.

 Traditional Tiramisu Techniques